titusdecali/TitusDecali.com/_README.md

 The main things you might need to change here are:

-`site: Duet Jekyll Theme` – change this to your website's name
+`site: Titus Decali, designer, front-end dev, and startup consultant` – change this to your website's name

 `paginate: 6` – change this to set the number of blog posts on each page